SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

 exponentially fast."

-To compute derivatives of an objective ``\langle g \rangle_∞`` with respect to the parameters `p` of a chaotic systems (i.e., the long-time effect), one encounters that "traditional" forward and adjoint sensitivity methods diverge because the tangent space diverges with a rate given by the Lyapunov exponent.
+To compute derivatives of an objective ``\langle g \rangle_∞`` with respect to the parameters `p` of a chaotic systems, one thus encounters that "traditional" forward and adjoint sensitivity methods diverge because the tangent space diverges with a rate given by the Lyapunov exponent.
 Taking the average of these derivative can then also fail, i.e., one finds that the average derivative is not the derivative of the average.

-Although numerically computed chaotic trajectories diverge from the true/original trajectory, the [shadowing theorem](http://mathworld.wolfram.com/ShadowingTheorem.html) guarantees that there exists an errorless trajectory with a slightly different initial condition that stays near ("shadows") the numerically computed one, see the [non-intrusive least squares shadowing paper](https://arxiv.org/abs/1611.00880) for details.
+Although numerically computed chaotic trajectories diverge from the true/original trajectory, the [shadowing theorem](http://mathworld.wolfram.com/ShadowingTheorem.html) guarantees that there exists an errorless trajectory with a slightly different initial condition that stays near ("shadows") the numerically computed one, see, e.g, the [blog post](https://frankschae.github.io/post/shadowing/) or the [non-intrusive least squares shadowing paper](https://arxiv.org/abs/1611.00880) for more details.
-Shadowing methods use this property within a renormalization procedure to accurately compute derivatives w.r.t. the long-time average quantities.
-Essentially, this works by replacing the ill-conditioned ODE by a well-conditioned optimization problem.
+Essentially, the idea is to replace the ill-conditioned ODE by a well-conditioned optimization problem.
+Shadowing methods use the shadowing theorem within a renormalization procedure to distill the long-time effect from the joint observation of the long-time and the butterfly effect.
+This allows us to accurately compute derivatives w.r.t. the long-time average quantities.

 The following `sensealg` choices exist